Mysticmarks/worldforge/apps/ember/README.md

 ### Working with media

-An alternative to the ```media-download``` target is to instead use the raw media repo source, as found at https://svn.worldforge.org:886/svn/media/trunk/.
+An alternative to the ```media-download-rsync``` target is to instead use the raw media repo source, as found at https://svn.worldforge.org:886/svn/media/trunk/.
 If you intend to edit or add new media you probably want this instead.

 The target ```mediarepo-checkout``` will use Subversion to checkout the repository to the ```mediarepo``` directory.